ClementNerma/Rave/docs/books/hybrid.md

 ## Pointers

-### References and pointers
+### The Object Identifier

-In SilverNight, each object (not primitives) has a unique identifier associated to it, called the RUID (Reference Unique Identifier).
+In SilverNight, each object (not primitives) has a unique identifier associated to it, called the OID (Object Identifier), whch is unique.
 This means that when we do a `new SomeClass()` or create an object from a structure (flying or not), an invisible identifier is put on it.
-It is not available to the program itself, but allows to compare if two objects are the same, by comparing their RUID.
+It is not available to the program itself, but allows to compare if two objects are equal, by comparing their OID.

 Here is the signature of the native `%equal` superoverload: